chaoss/wg-metrics-development/README.md

 ### Who should join this working group?

 All contributors are welcome to [participate](#participate) in the Common Metrics Working Group.
 The areas of interest include organizational affiliation, responsiveness, geographic coverage, and more.

-### Background

-- History of the working group
-- Name changes in past (if any)
-- Any other relevant past information

 ## Participate